 SPOTTED AND DIFFUSE KNAPWEED

-The application window for treating spotted and diffuse knapweed with Milestone is wider than many other herbicide options.
-Milestone® at 5 or 7 fl oz/A applied to spotted knapweed in fall gave excellent control (>95%) of both established plants and seedlings for up to 2 years after treatment in Montana.
+Field trials conducted in Montana show that spotted and diffuse knapweed with can be controlled with Milestone® herbicide at 5 or 7 fl oz/A applied in fall.
+This application timing provided greater than 95 percent control of both established plants and seedlings for up to 2 years.
 Applications can be made until the soil freezes*.

 >> Fall application tips for Russian knapweed

-Field research has shown that fall applications are extremely effective with Milestone at labeled rates of 5 to 7 fl oz/A. Tank mixing with another herbicide is not necessary; Milestone alone will control Canada thistle.
-Applications can be made in the fall as long as there is live Canada thistle foliage.
-Even though Canada thistle leaves will begin to senesce, generally there is still excellent efficacy up to late October as long as there is some green foliage*.
+Field research has shown herbicide applications can be made in the fall as long as there is live Canada thistle foliage.
+Even though Canada thistle leaves will begin to senesce, Milestone herbicide at 5 to 7 fl oz/A will provide good control up to late October as long as there is some green foliage*.

 >> Fall application tips for Canada thistle

-Fall application of Milestone at 3 to 5 fl oz/A provides excellent control of biennial thistle (e.g., musk, bull, and plumeless thistle).
-Fall herbicide treatments may be applied to rosettes over a longer period in the fall than in the spring.
+Fall herbicide applications may be applied to rosettes over a longer period in the fall than in the spring.
 An additional advantage is that fall treatments reduce the potential of injury from spray drift to foliage of nearby desirable plants since sensitive crops have been harvested or desirable plants are dormant.
+Fall application of Milestone® herbicide at 3 to 5 fl oz/A provides excellent control of biennial thistle (e.g., musk, bull, and plumeless thistle).

 >> Fall application tips for biennial thistles

 Fall is an excellent time to control blackberry.
-Opensight at 3.3 ounces product/acre (oz/A)/A, or Milestone plus Garlon® 4 Ultra (5 fl oz/A+2 pt/A) provide optimal control of blackberry when applied after bloom and before frost.
+Opensight® herbicide at 3.3 ounces product/acre (oz/A)/A, or Milestone plus Garlon® 4 Ultra (5 fl oz/A+2 pt/A) provide optimal control of blackberry when applied after bloom and before frost.
 It is recommend that after mowing, shredding, or burning, applications should be delayed until the next season and enough re-growth has occurred for good uptake and translocation.
+Application tips for fall and winter dormant stem treatments available here.

 OTHER WOODY SPECIES